 Overview

 Adding vitamin D or calcium to the diet generally corrects the bone problems associated with rickets.
-When rickets is due to another underlying medical problem, your child may need additional medications or other treatment.
+When rickets is due to another underlying medical problem, your child may need additional medicines or other treatment.
 Some skeletal deformities caused by rickets may require corrective surgery.

 Symptoms

-Signs and symptoms of rickets can include:
+Symptoms of rickets can include:

-• Delayed motor skills
+- Delayed motor skills.

-• Pain in the spine, pelvis and legs
+- Pain in the spine, pelvis and legs.

-• Bowed legs or knock knees
+- Bowed legs or knock-knees.

-• Thickened wrists and ankles
+- Thickened wrists and ankles.

 When to see a doctor